zoejonestx91/sw-testing-project/metricstool/doc/metrics.md

   * [https://docs.oracle.com/javase/tutorial/java/nutsandbolts/operators.html](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/operators.html)
   * `instanceof` is considered an operator.
   * Certain operators listed in the Java specification and tutorials are implemented in bytecode in terms of other operators.
 We do not attempt to detect such operators.
 Examples include `~` (bitwise complement implemented via `^`, the bitwise XOR operator) and `?:` (the conditional ternary operator).
-  * Operators are considered to have types.
-For instance, an operator that adds two doubles is not the same operator as that which adds integers, even though they are both represented by `+`.
-For this reason there may appear to be more unique operators than there actually are in the source code.
-We also consider operators that compare against 0 to be their own operators, even though they could be implemented by other comparison operators for the corresponding type.
 * **Number of operands**: TODO
 * **Class References**: TODO
 * **External methods**: TODO